sdcastillo/PA-R-Study-Manual/docs/index.md

 ## Contribute

 This book was written in [RMarkdown](https://rmarkdown.rstudio.com/) using [bookdown](https://bookdown.org/).
 It is built from a github page, where updates can be sent to this page in minutes.
-A big shout out to those who have made suggestions already: Erlan Wheeler, David Hill, Caden Collier, Jon Lai, and Peter Schelble.
+A big shout out to those who have made suggestions already: Erlan Wheeler, David Hill, Caden Collier, Jon Lai, Peter Schelble, and Abhinav Gadde.

 To submit suggestions, see the 20:00 mark of [this video](https://www.youtube.com/watch?v=dVqVscgwSpw).